 History of the Christian Assemblies International

-Our assemblies started in Germany, where Pastor Scott and his wife, Ree, went as missionaries from Australia in 1976.
+Our assemblies started in Germany, where Scott and his wife, Ree, went as missionaries from Australia in 1976.
 After three and a half years, the first people were saved, and the work quickly grew.
 Today, the church is based in many countries throughout the world.

 How everything started

 The Bible shows that God prepares us all from the womb (see ISAIAH 44:24) and that He leads and guides those who seek after Him.
 The Lord began to prepare Scott for doing His Work by allowing him to go through times of disciplined training and thorough education in his youth.
 This included a period of residing on the grounds of the Royal Military College, Duntroon (where his father was stationed as a Major in charge of the School of Signals) as well as attending the Church of England Boy’s Grammar School whilst living in Canberra for a while.
 This is one reason why these CAI assemblies are disciplined and orderly, not having anything in common with the looseness and "lawlessness" seen in many of the so-called Charismatic church moves of late.

 In 1958 the Royal Military College had experienced a powerful move of the Baptism of the Holy Spirit amongst many of the cadet-officers and some of the officers themselves.
 Prayers were certainly answered; for it was exactly ten years later that Scott was converted by one of his students, Ken, many miles away in Ballarat.
 A description of this "Pentecostal revival" at the R.M.C. can be read in Chris Coulthard-Clark's book: Duntroon - The Royal Military College of Australia (1911-1986).1

 In 1958 the Royal Military College had experienced a powerful move of the Baptism of the Holy Spirit